Women Against Violence Europe: Publications

 Every other year since 2008, WAVE has been publishing the so-called Country Reports.
-The Country Reports inform about the situation of women's specialist support services in Europe.
+The Country Reports document the situation of women's specialist support services across Europe.
 As a guideline to measure progress and deficits the standards defined in the Istanbul Convention is being used.
 The extensive data collection gives insight into the accessibility and operation of national women's helplines, women's shelters, women's centers and specialist services for survivors of sexualized violence in Europe.
 The country profiles give detailed information about the status of each country of the large majority of European states (46 states).
 Data is collected by an online questionnaire that fulfill minimum standards for data collection required by the Istanbul Convention.
 Data are collected directly from WAVE Country Delegates every two years.

 Furthermore, WAVE publishes audiovisuals, a bi-monthly newsletter, policy and thematic papers, research reports and training manuals.
 There is also the WAVE blog, WAVE fact sheets and WAVE statistics, all accessible through the main website.
 WAVE publishes a magazine called Fempower, whose articles appear on the WAVE blog.
-In April 2020 WAVE inaugurated a podcast series called “What the WAVE?” during the COVID-19 pandemic.
-The podcast is thought to be an alternative informative source from a feminist angle and features inspirational stories of feminist icons.
+In April 2020, during the COVID-19 pandemic, WAVE launched a podcast series called "What the WAVE?".
+The podcast offers an alternative perspective from a feminist viewpoint and features stories of notable feminist figures.
 The podcast is advertised on WAVE's social media.
-WAVE spreads its information on Instagram, Facebook and Twitter.
+WAVE disseminates information through social media platforms including Instagram, Facebook and X (formerly Twitter).